 Take 500mg of GABA an hour before bed.
 (Be aware that GABA is not available in the UK.)
 Don’t combine with drugs that target GABA, such as most sleeping pills, unless under the guidance of a health professional.

 Take 3 to 6mg melatonin before bed; it’s available on prescription.
-OR take 100 to 200mg 5-HTP, or 2 to 4g of L-tryptophan, both one hour before bed with a light carbohydrate snack.
+OR take 100 to 200mg 5-HTP, or 2 to 4g of L-tryptophan, both one hour before bed with a light Carbohydrates are the primary source of energy for the body as they can be broken down into glucose (sugar) more readily than either protein or… snack.
 Don’t combine 5-HTP with anti-depressants unless under the guidance of a health professional.

 Practise sleep ‘hygiene’ (See Food is Better Medicine Than Drugs) and exercise regularly.

-Eat more green leafy vegetables, nuts and seeds to ensure you’re getting enough magnesium, and consider supplementing 300mg of magnesium in the evening with or without calcium (500mg).
+Eat more green leafy vegetables, nuts and seeds to ensure you’re getting enough What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous…, and consider supplementing 300mg of magnesium in the evening with or without What it does: Promotes a healthy heart, clots blood, promotes healthy nerves, contracts muscles, improves skin, bone and dental health, relieves aching muscles and bones,… (500mg).

 Consider taking valerian, hops, passion flower, St John’s wort or a ‘sleep formula’ combining several of them.
 Choose a standardised extract or tincture and follow the dosage instructions.